 I tried so hard to remain vegan in Mexico City, but my friend brought me to this local spot in the high-end neighborhood of Polanco and I couldn’t resist.
 This hole-in-the-wall restaurant is a huge contrast to the mansions and high-class restaurants that neighbor it.
 However, it might be the best spot to grab tacos in Polanco.
 The cochinita pibil is out of this world, and I was practically drooling watching the food being made.

-Day Trip to the Pueblo Magico of Tepoztlan
+The Pueblo Magico of Tepoztlan

 The pueblo magico of Tepoztlan is about two hours of Mexico City.
 It’s a popular weekend getaway for Mexican citizens, but still relatively unknown to international travelers.
 Tepoztlan is a beautiful village with colorful street art, lively markets, and of course, the stunning mountain backdrop believed to be the birthplace of the Feathered Serpent God Quetzalcoatl.